Tom Brady's legend grows upon report he played 2020 season on a torn MCL

 It appears not.
 The 43-year-old quarterback has already defied the odds by winning seven Super Bowls, the most recent coming in Super Bowl LV in his first year as a member of the Tampa Bay Buccaneers.

-And if that weren't improbable enough, Brady miraculously played the entire season with a torn MCL in his left knee according to Rick Stroud of the Tampa Bay Times.
+And if that weren't improbable enough, Brady apparently played the entire season with a torn MCL in his left knee, according to Rick Stroud of the Tampa Bay Times.

 "The injury gradually worsened during his first year with the Bucs, and he finally had surgery to repair it in late February after winning his seventh Super Bowl," Stroud wrote.

 It wasn't noticeable that Brady was playing with a knee injury of this severity, seeing as how he was third in passing yards (4,633) and second in passing touchdowns (40) in 2020.
-And after undergoing surgery in February, Brady believes he will be able to be more mobile this coming season which he stated at the Bucs mandatory minicamp in June.
+After undergoing surgery in February, Brady believes he will be able to be more mobile this coming season, which he stated at the Bucs' mandatory minicamp in June.

 "I feel like there’s some things I’ll be able to do this year that I wasn’t able to do last year," he said.